quru/qis/doc/upgrading.md

-This release contains a number of potentially breaking changes, though only users of Internet Explorer 8 and below should be affected (in 2017, hopefully nobody).
+This release contains a number of potentially breaking changes, though only users of Internet Explorer 8 and below should be affected (which in 2017 is hopefully nobody).

 * Minified JavaScript file names have been renamed from the quirky format `foo_yc.js` to the more conventional format `foo.min.js`.
 * The path to the MooTools library has changed, as this library is now only used internally, and is no longer required by client-side code.
 * Removed the _excanvas_ library (Internet Explorer 8 canvas emulation).
-* Removed the JSONP options from the image gallery and viewers.
+* Removed the JSONP options from the image gallery and viewers;
-  Cross domain API calls now use CORS instead.
+  cross-domain API calls now use CORS instead.
 * Dropped support for Internet Explorer 8 and below.

 ### Upgrading